hemantksingh/messup-learn/practice/Leadership.md

   - Change people without giving offense or arouse resentment.
 Always **talk about your own mistakes first**.
 If you have made a mistake, admit that you're wrong and do it emphatically rather than defending yourself. *Dale Carnegie* suggests you own your mistake and vent how terrible the mistake was so you deflate the other person's anger.
     > *The only way I can get you to do anything is by giving you what you want*
   - When disagreeing with someone **make your point in a general sense**.
 Tackle the problem rather than the individual.
 Rejection of a viewpoint results in anger and pain
-  - Rather than saying *"No, the Community of Practice is a something that cannot be done away with"*, say something like
+  - Own example: rather than saying *"No, the Community of Practice is something that cannot be done away with"*, say something like
     >*Whilst commercials are hugely important, in order for people to feel engaged and drive new thinking it is important for them to get together, share experiences and learn from each other.
 This drives alignment organically and it doesn't feel enforced*

 - [Influencing others](Influence%20and%20Negotiation.md) requires you to build relationships and network for supporting your initiatives.
 Explore how you can engage and include others in the early stages of your initiative to get their buy-in and support